mainkoon81/ooo-Minkun-Model-Collection-I/README.md

    - BFGS, L-BFGS
 <img src="https://user-images.githubusercontent.com/31917400/53877718-d8ebfc80-4001-11e9-8204-fc861dba512b.jpg" />

 ### IV.
-Goodness of Fit test for LogisticRegression
+Model Evaluation for LogisticRegression

-Q. How do we know the **fitted line of the highest log-likelihood value we used** is truley the best?
+Q. How do we know the **fitted line of the highest log-likelihood value we discovered** is truley the best?

  - In OLS regression, R_Squared & P_value are calculated using the residuals.
    <img src="https://user-images.githubusercontent.com/31917400/53695305-a946b580-3db1-11e9-9c7d-4a73832a32e6.jpg" />

  - In Logistic regression,
-   - Pearson Test
-   - Deviance Test
-   - HosmerLemeshow-C / H
    - McFadden's psuedo R-Squared & P_value
      - For R-Squared, instead of using `SSR/SST`, we use `[LL(fit) - LL(Null)] / [LL(Saturated) - LL(Null)]`.
        - **LL(fit)** referring the **fitted line's highest log-likelihood value**.